 But still, far from perfect

 - Most of the use-everywhere apps still depend on being able to get online.
 Tough luck with Evernote if you get to the grocery store with the list you made and the phone doesn’t connect.
-Tough luck with tweetdeck or Google Docs while you’re on that plane without wireless.
+Tough luck with Tweetdeck or Google Docs while you’re on that plane without wireless.
 The Kindle app is a notable exception.
 It breaks that problem, though, as long as you download and synchronize before you leave the connection.
-And Google Gears offers some decent options too.

 And more examples: